According to the Investment Company Institute’s Fact Book, in 2015, there were over 16,000 mutual funds, closed-end funds and exchange-traded funds.

 Very often industry professionals refer to tracking error as a measure of fund selectivity.
 Higher tracking error suggests higher deviation from fund’s benchmark.
 It usually implies that a manager makes more selective bets, and as a result is expected to deliver higher future performance.

-The same exercise as above is repeated, only instead of alpha (t-1), we sort funds into portfolios grouped on funds’ idiosyncratic variances, which are not attributed to the variance of four systematic factors or benchmark indexes described above.
+The same exercise as above is repeated, only instead of alpha (t-1), they sort funds into portfolios grouped on funds’ idiosyncratic variances, which are not attributed to the variance of four systematic factors or benchmark indexes described above.
 In other words, we created quintile portfolios of funds based on root mean squared error, which is a measure of tracking error from our benchmark model.
 The results are shown in Figure 2.

 As can be seen, tracking error works worse than simple past historical alpha.
 There is no monotonic relationship between past tracking errors and expected next period performance.
 Moreover, the premise that higher tracking error should be accompanied by higher returns is not quite right: Higher tracking error seems to lead to lower returns.